simon-frankau/teensy_simm/README.md

  * Run tests at a variety of delays, and a range of temperatures from 20 to 40 degrees Celsius.
  * Extract CSVs from the results, generated tables.
+ * Run tests at room temperature with longer delays, in order to get more data to validate the model.
+Validate the model (time decay only, still no temperature modelling).